vyofgod/OSINTCLI/README.md

 # OSINT-CLI

-A comprehensive Open Source Intelligence (OSINT) gathering tool with a command-line interface inspired by SQLMap.
+A comprehensive Open Source Intelligence (OSINT) gathering tool with a command-line interface by VyOfGod.

 ## Features